TomBrlek/PicoUSB/README.md

 **Important Files:**
  - pico_usb.txt - here is where your executable pseudo-code is located.
  - layout.txt - here is where you select your keyboard layout.
  - code.py - interpreter that executes your pesudo code.
-Free to modifly.
+Free to modify.
 (1)
  - boot.py - this code executes before the USB is recognised.
 Free to modify.
 (1)

 **pico_usb.txt API:**